praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 2. Templates
 3. Constructors and destructors
 4. Inheritance and virtual methods
-5. Editor integration (syntax coloring, better errors, code completion)
+5. Editor integration (better errors, code completion)

 and I'm sure a million other things could be listed if I dared.

+I decided to open source the compiler and interpreter to hopefully get a little help from bored compiler authors out there.
+Perhaps too you might have a need for a little embedded C/C++ in your apps (not sure why though haha).

+I hope you'll check out the [CLanguage package](https://www.fuget.org/packages/CLanguage) and [contribute on github](https://github.com/praeclarum/CLanguage) if you have any interest.

 But the truth is, I'm just going to keep listening to users and improving the parts I can.
 I am not trying to recreate GCC or LLVM.
 Instead, I'm trying to provide a fun and engaging environment for people to experiment with coding.
 While it's just a virtual LED blinking in iCircuit, it's still gives me a gleeful smile.
+I hope it gives you one too. :-)